 Stonefalls treasure chests drop Silks of the Sun overland item set.
 Deshaan gives Mother’s Sorrow items, which are even more valuable.
 Necropotence set from Rivenspire is somewhere in the middle.

 Some of these set pieces are cheap, but certain ones with good traits can sell for tens of thousands.
 Divines trait is usually highly sought after on armor pieces.
-Keep in mind only items with CP 160 sell, so this isn’t feasible for new players.
+Keep in mind only items with CP 160 sell, so this gold farming method isn’t feasible for new players.